 Let’s talk a bit about how (and why) you would use a P-Channel MOSFET.
 Matt, and he’s not the only one, is probably asking this question based on the “myth” that P-Channel MOSFETs require “negative voltage” supplies.

-Keep reading for a how to use only positive voltage in this p-channel MOSFET tutorial.
+Keep reading for how-to use only positive voltage in this p-channel MOSFET tutorial.

 N-Channel and P-Channel MOSFET Tutorial Video

 First, for some background, check out this AddOhms video tutorial about MOSFETs, I already made.

 The actual construction of the two types of MOSFETs differ.
-There are plenty contraction explanations out there on the layers.
+There are plenty of those explanations out there on the layers.
 Instead, let’s focus on how you use them in a circuit.

 The first thing we need to know about using MOSFETs is one of their critical properties: VGSth.
 Which stands for Voltage Threshold from Gate to Source.
 As the voltage difference between those two pins changes, so will the resistance from the DRAIN to SOURCE pins.
 This threshold is how a MOSFET turns ON and OFF.

 How that resistance changes, depends on if it is an N-Channel or P-Channel MOSFET.

 P-Channel MOSFET Tutorial and Explanation